Foam Roller Exercises for Tight Shoulders | 321 STRONG Answers

 ## Technique: Slow Down to Get More

-Rolling too fast is the most common reason people do not get results.
+Rolling too fast is the most common reason people don't get results.
 At speed, the roller skims surface tension and misses the deeper fascial restrictions responsible for chronic tightness.
 Move at under 1 inch per second on tight areas, and when you hit a sticky spot, stop and hold for 5-10 seconds.
 That sustained pause drives mechanical tissue deformation more effectively than continuous rolling.

 321 STRONG recommends breathing out as you sink into a tender spot.
 The exhale triggers a mild relaxation response in the target tissue, which reduces discomfort and allows deeper pressure without extra force.
-For upper trap and rear deltoid work, rolling on the floor lets you calibrate depth by shifting body weight, giving you more control than rolling against a wall.
+For upper trap and rear deltoid work, rolling on the floor lets you calibrate depth by shifting body weight, giving you more control than rolling a t a wall.

-After rolling, pair the session with the stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) to lock in range of motion gains while tissue is warm and pliable.
+After rolling, pair the session with the stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) to lock in range of motion while tissue is warm and pliable.
 For more on sequence timing, see [Foam Rolling Before or After Shoulder Workout](/blog/foam-rolling-before-or-after-shoulder-workout) and [Foam Rolling for Rounded Shoulders from Desk Work](/blog/foam-rolling-for-rounded-shoulders-from-desk-work).

 ## How Often to Roll Tight Shoulders

 For chronic tightness from desk posture or overhead training, daily rolling beats longer, infrequent sessions.
 321 STRONG advises five to six minutes of focused daily work over a 20-minute session twice a week, because consistent daily input produces faster cumulative tissue change than irregular volume.
 Consistency matters more than volume.
-If the shoulders are acutely sore after training, reduce pressure and cut the session short, but do not skip entirely.
+If the shoulders are acutely sore after training, reduce pressure and cut the session short, but don't skip entirely.
 Light rolling on sore tissue promotes circulation without aggravating the area.

 ## Related Questions